Sustainable Building

 Construction products containing mineral primary raw materials and residues may fall under the radiation protection regulations.
 A separate page provides information on Protection against radiation from construction products.

 Energy requirements for residential and non-residential buildings as well as for air-conditioning and heating technology are laid down in the Building Energy Act and associated legislation.
-For further information, please visit the Energy efficiency portal of the BBSR (German) DIBt's tasks with respect to the Registration of energy performance certificates are explained on our website.
+For further information, please visit the Energy efficiency portal of the BBSR.
+DIBt's tasks with respect to the Registration of energy performance certificates are explained on our website.

 The Building Codes and regulations do not detail specific implementing provisions for sustainability and circular economy.
 Implementation is based on voluntary initiatives and approaches.
 Some of them are presented below.
 All approaches have in common that they are an important first step.

-Guidelines for sustainable building design
+Guidelines for sustainable building

 Construction industry associations now publish guides and guidelines for sustainable building (sources of information) to provide building professionals with what they consider to be helpful tools with which to design and build sustainably.
 As a service to the construction industry, DIBt has begun to collect such sources of information about sustainable building and compile them on this page.
-The choice of information sources made here does not imply endorsement of the content and does not claim to be complete.
+The choice of information sources made here does not imply endorsement of the content and does not claim to be exhaustive.
 Please feel free to send us your comments and suggestions.

 Concrete structures